holoviz/lumen/docs/dashboard.md

   - `source`: The `Source` used to monitor an endpoint
     - `type`: The type of `Source` to use, e.g. 'rest' or 'live'
 	- ...: Additional parameters for the `Source`
-  - `metrics`: A list of metrics to monitor and display on the endpoint
+  - `views`: A list of metrics to monitor and display on the endpoint
-    - `name`: The name of the metric
+    - `variable`: The name of the metric
 	- `type`: The type of `View` to use for rendering the metric
 	- ...: Additional parameters for the `View`
   - `filters`: A list of `Filter` types to select a subset of the data